A second chance teepee!

 Kids can use their teepee for hours of fun both inside and outside.
 It's easy to put up and take down to carry where ever the fun takes them!

-This project requires straight seam sewing skills and the use of a drill.
-(Or it takes some sweet talking to those that have these skills!
+This project requires straight seam sewing skills and the use of a drill and drill bit.
+(Or it takes some sweet talking to those who have power tools and that have these skills!
 Ha!)

-Tip: I’ve seen a DIY Kids Teepee made using white plastic PVC pipe as well.
-I don’t know how it compares in strength to the wooden dowels, but it would be less expensive.
+If you are looking to lower the cost, I’ve seen a DIY Kids Teepee made using white plastic PVC pipe as well.
+I have not tried making the tent frame this way so I don’t know how a piece of PVC pipe would compare in strength to the wooden dowels.
+But again, it would be less expensive.

 Cut out the pieces on the solid lines you drew on the fabric.
-The 6 panel pieces are cut to be 7.5” at the top, 40” at bottom of each panel.
+The 6 panel pieces are cut to be 7.5” at the top edge, 40” at bottom of each panel.

 A teepee needs a door!

 On ONE panel piece only, cut a slit up the center of the panel from the bottom (wide edge) up about 38”.
-This will be the door of the DIY Kids Teepee.
+This will be the front panel door of the tent.

-Using a zig-zag stitch, sew bias tape around the edge of this door slit.
-The bias tape encloses the raw edge and keeps the fabric from unraveling…plus it looks really cute!
+Using a zig-zag stitch, sew bias tape around the side edges of this door slit.
+The bias tape encloses the raw edges and keeps the fabric from unraveling…plus it looks really cute!

 Bias tape to finish the edges